 – Anise: The top of the bulb must be cut off.
 Each leaf must be separated and both sides of the leaf washed under running water.
 At that point one should make a visual inspection.

 – Artichoke Bottoms: Wash before using.
+Make sure no leaves are attached.

 – Artichokes – Heart of Artichoke may not be used even with Hashgacha.
 This applies to fresh, frozen or canned.